Professor David Vernon Williams

-Dr David V Williams holds a personal chair as Professor of Law at The University of Auckland.
+Dr David V Williams FRSNZ is a Professor Emeritus and Honorary Research Fellow in the Faculty of Law at The University of Auckland.
 After study at the Victoria University of Wellington, he was a Rhodes Scholar at the University of Oxford.
 He has tertiary qualifications in history, law and theology including a PhD from the University of Dar es Salaam in Tanzania.
 He has taught at the University of Dar es Salaam and the University of Auckland.
 He was an independent researcher and barrister (1991-2001) specialising in legal history research relevant to Treaty of Waitangi claims.

 Research | Current

 The Waitangi Tribunal: Past, present and future; The "Crown" in the constitution and in national life (especially Crown-Māori relationships); Colonial legal history; Tikanga in the common law of Aotearoa New Zealand.